longevitywatch

 How do I keep my bones strong after menopause?

-Does broth or bone broth actually do anything for your bones?
+Does boron as a supplement do anything for your bones?

 Related research